Simonster04/tinder_bot/README.md

 pip install foobar
 ```

-- Update `credentials.py` with the username and password you use in Tinder.
+- Update `credentials.py` with the username and password you use in Tinder (you must log in with a Facebook account).

 - Execute the code in interactive mode if you want to try the self methods by your own: